Pharmacology is one of the main reasons nursing students get held back, or drop out completely.

 If you’re going to be studying pharmacology, I think it goes without saying you’re going to need a good drug guide.

-I prefer Davis’s Drug Guide for Nurses (on Amazon), but there’s a lot of other options out there.
+I prefer Davis’s Drug Guide for Nurses, but there are a lot of other options out there.

-We even wrote an entire article on it “best drug guide for nursing students.”
+We even wrote an entire article on the best drug guide for nursing students.
 Check it out and see all the other options.

 9. Get a Good Study Guide